heygautam2001/QSpiders/java.md

        1. First control will the check the if condition , if it returns true then if block will get executed but if it returns false then else block will get executed.
        2. In if else any one block  will get executed , both the block are never get executed once.
+       3. write a java program to check whether a character is alphabet or not.
+       4.  write to java program check whether a number is even or odd .
+       5. write a java program to check whether a given number multiple of 8 or not if it is multiple then check it is also multiple of 3 and 6 both or not.
+   # else if ladder.
+   - it is used whenever we have more than two options and we have to select only one options.
+   - syntax :

+          if(condition){
+               java code
+          }
+          else if(conditions){
+                java code

+           }
+          else if(conditions){
+                java code

+           }

+          else if(conditions){
+                 java code

+           }
+         .
+         .
+         .
+         else{

+           java code..

+         }
+   - In else if ladder first control will check the if condition , if the condition is satisfied then it will go inside the if block and executes all the statement , but if it returns false then it will check the next else if condition , if any else if condition returns true then that corresponding block will get executed & it will not check any else if condition further , but if all the else if condition returns false then it will execute else block.
+   -  In else if ladder else block is not mandatory , it is optional.
+   - Ques : Write a program to determine student grades based on the obtained marks.
+   - Ques : write a java program to check whether a given character is , number , alphabet or special character.
+   - Ques: Write a java program to find smallest of three number;

+# switch conditional keyword
+ - it is a keyword
+ - syntax:

+       switch(value/exp)
+       {
+         case val/exp : //java ststement
+         case val/exp: //java statement
+         case val/exp: //java statement
+         .
+         .
+         .
+         .
+         default : //java statement
+        }
+ - inside switch we can pass byte , short , int , char and string typeof value, but we cannot pass float , double , long and boolean type of value
+ - int the case we have to pass constant value , it means we cannot pass a variable also.
+ - # working process of switch:
+ - switch uses predefined equality operator which compares value of switch with the value of case, if any case value is getting matched with the switch value then that particular case block along with all the remaining below case block will also gets executed without checking the case value.
+ - if no case value is matching with the switch value then default block will get executed.